Andrea-Papaleo/SpiedieDocs/docs/docs/submitting_jobs.md

 srun -n4 -N1 <program run command>
 ```

-here we have speciefied to allocate four tasks(cores) (-n4) and one node (-N1), using the defaults for other parameters.
+here we have specified to allocate four tasks(cores) (-n4) and one node (-N1), using the defaults for other parameters.

 For instance, if we wanted to run a python file called _run.py_ which outputs "hello!" to the screen, using one node and one core, we would type..